 Although most businesses experienced some degree of commercial property adjustments due to the pandemic, those in specific industries encountered a range of sector-specific challenges.
 Here’s a breakdown of property trends between sectors.

 Even before the pandemic emerged, businesses throughout the retail industry were already struggling to attract in-person shoppers due to the growing popularity of e-commerce.
 When pandemic restrictions were implemented across the country — forcing many retail businesses to close their doors — this further exacerbated the rise of e-commerce.
-In fact, online retail sales surged by over 32% throughout 2020, accumulating more than $790 billion in overall sales.
+In fact, online retail sales continued to surge throughout 2021 by over 14%, accumulating more than $870 billion in overall sales.
 This total represents the most considerable annual online sales growth in history.1

 The pandemic forced a substantial number of businesses to transition to fully remote operations, permitting their employees to work from home.
-In April 2020, 62% of employed Americans were working remotely, compared with just 25% in the years prior.
-What’s more, 80% of these employees said they prefer working from home.4 Even as businesses have reopened their workplaces, a considerable number of employees have opted to remain remote, leaving office spaces significantly less occupied.
+59% of U.S. workers say their jobs can be done from home; currently, six-in-ten of these workers work from home all or most of the time.
+In fact, 83% of this population said they were working from home even ahead of the spread of the omicron variant.4 Even as businesses have reopened their workplaces, a considerable number of employees have opted to remain remote, leaving office spaces significantly less occupied.

-Nevertheless, some businesses are still looking to have their employees return to the office, whether it’s full time or via hybrid models.
+On the other hand, some businesses are still looking to have their employees return to the office, whether it’s full time or via hybrid models.
 In these cases, various property changes and workplace incentives may be necessary to encourage employees to return.
 These property changes may include adjusting office layouts to promote social distancing and greater privacy, upgrading HVAC systems to ensure fresh indoor air and providing improved technology to better communicate with remote workers.
-Further, workplace incentives could include child care assistance, transportation reimbursement, cafeteria improvements and outdoor activity offerings.6
+Further, workplace incentives could include childcare assistance, transportation reimbursement, cafeteria improvements and outdoor activity offerings.5

 With many remote workers no longer tied to a physical location to perform their job duties, the pandemic has caused major changes in the housing industry.
-In particular, some individuals opted to move farther away from their respective workplaces, thus investing in their home offices and avoiding the elevated costs of living in more populated cities.
-This trend led to significant population shifts, with rental housing vacancies rising in several major U.S. cities and decreasing in various suburban areas.7 As more families migrate to the suburbs, multifamily rental units in metropolitan areas have been hit the hardest, recording substantial vacancies and lower property values.
+Some individuals opted to move farther away from their respective workplaces, thus investing in their home offices and avoiding the elevated costs of living in more populated cities.
+In fact, remote work prompted people to buy larger homes to accommodate their new working-from-home lifestyle.
+This demand caused a 23.8% increase in home prices during the pandemic.6

 The pandemic caused many individuals to refrain from activities that were deemed unsafe, such as going out to eat or traveling.
 Unfortunately, this change negatively impacted many businesses within the hospitality industry.
 Initial pandemic restrictions forced many restaurants to shift to takeout services, offer outdoor seating or close completely.
-Unable to utilize the majority of their commercial properties as a source of income, restaurants’ average sales dropped by 34% in 2020, resulting in an estimated $240 billion in total losses and the permanent closure of nearly 100,000 businesses.8 However, restaurants’ reopening efforts throughout 2021 have helped bring customers back to their establishments and foster economic recovery.
+Unable to utilize the majority of their commercial properties as a source of income, restaurants’ average sales are down by $65 billion from 2019’s pre-pandemic levels, resulting in the permanent closure of nearly 90,000 restaurant locations due to the pandemic.7 However, restaurants’ reopening efforts throughout 2021 and 2022 have helped bring customers back to their establishments and foster economic recovery.

 Hotels experienced their worst year on record in 2020, with an average occupancy rate of just 44%, over 1 billion room nights remaining unsold and revenue per available room down 48%.
-Although bookings have resumed for leisurely travel and vacations, business travel — accounting for as much as 65% of all revenue in the hotel sector — has remained low.9 With this in mind, hotels may continue to encounter occupancy issues in the months and years to come.
+However, the average occupancy rate saw slight recovery throughout 2021, with a 57% average occupancy rate.8 Although bookings have resumed for leisurely travel and vacations, business travel has remained low.
+In fact, business travel revenue is projected to be 23% below pre-pandemic levels in 2022, or $23 billion less than 2019.9 With this in mind, hotels may continue to encounter occupancy issues in the months and years to come.

-While each sector has experienced industry-specific property challenges due to the pandemic, the majority of businesses have at least one issue in common: The past year’s commercial property trends have resulted in vacancy concerns.
+While each sector has experienced industry-specific property challenges due to the pandemic, the majority of businesses have at least one issue in common: 2021 and 2022 commercial real estate trends have resulted in vacancy concerns.
 When buildings become vacant, various exposures can arise.
 These issues primarily stem from the properties no longer being fully utilized, monitored or maintained.
 Key exposures include elevated building deterioration and utility breakdown risks, an increased likelihood of vandalism and theft, commercial property coverage limitations, reduced income capabilities and wasted expense concerns (e.g., mortgage payments and utility bills).11 Therefore, it’s crucial for businesses that own commercial properties to take steps to keep their buildings occupied and avoid vacancy issues.

 One of the most popular methods for commercial property owners to prevent vacancy problems is to repurpose their buildings.
 This entails making property adjustments to allow a building to be utilized for alternative operations than what it was initially built for.
 For example, a retail business owner who has transitioned to online sales may want to repurpose their shop into a warehouse or distribution center to accommodate e-commerce functions.
 In addition, a commercial property owner with an unused industrial space may want to repurpose their property into a habitational building — such as an apartment complex — for others to rent.
 Depending on their size, some properties can even be repurposed for multiple different operations.
 For instance, a 3-story building could feature a restaurant or retail space on the first floor, with habitational spaces on the second and third floors.